nathanhleung/fallback/www/docs/quickstart.md

 ## 7. Send HTTP requests to the contract

-When you send HTTP requests to the `MyServer` contract (hex-encoded into the `data` field of a transaction), the return value will be a hex-encoded HTTP response.
+When you send HTTP requests to the `MyServer` contract (hex-encode the requests into the `data` field of a transaction), the return value will be a hex-encoded HTTP response.

+The sample below shows how to send a request to the contract using native Node.js modules.

 ```javascript title="request.js" showLineNumbers
 const http = require("http");